valory-xyz/autonolas-governance/scripts/deployment/bridges/polygon/README.md

 npx hardhat compile
 ```

-Create a `globals.json` file in the root folder, or copy it from the file with pre-defined parameters (i.e., `scripts/bridges/globals_polygon_mumbai.json` for the mumbai testnet).
+Create a `globals.json` file in the root folder, or copy it from the file with pre-defined parameters (i.e., `scripts/deployment/bridges/polygon/globals_polygon_mumbai.json` for the mumbai testnet).

 Parameters of the `globals.json` file:
 - `contractVerification`: flag for verifying contracts in deployment scripts (`true`) or skipping it (`false`);
 - `useLedger`: flag whether to use the hardware wallet (`true`) or proceed with the seed-phrase accounts (`false`);
 - `derivationPath`: string with the derivation path;
-- `fxChildAddress`: Fx Child contract address serving as a system processor of inbound calls across the bridge;
+- `fxChildAddress`: (Polygon) Fx Child contract address serving as a system processor of inbound calls across the bridge;
+- `homeMediator`: (Gnosis) Home Mediator contract address serving as a system processor of inbound calls across the bridge;
 - `timelockAddress`: Timelock address on the root L1 network;

 The script file name identifies the number of deployment steps taken up to the number in the file name.